MikaStiebitz/Git-Gud/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+For more details on the project structure, check the documentation linked above.

 ## 📝 Upcoming Improvements

-- Enhance git add <filename> functionality to properly track files
+- Enhance git add <filename> functionality to properly track files ✅
-- Improve terminal tab suggestion menu to work with spaces
+- Improve terminal tab suggestion menu to work with spaces ✅
-- Add more rebasing levels
+- Add more rebasing levels ✅
-- Implement advanced terminal command suggestions
+- Implement advanced terminal command suggestions ✅
-- Add git push functionality
+- Add git push functionality ✅

 ## ⭐ Support This Project